Hundreds of buildings flattened and at least 75 killed by quake off Sumatra island.

 |Send your pictures|

 Send us your videos, pictures and comments

-Susilo Bambang Yudhoyono, Indonesia’s president, instructed officials to “flood” Padang with aid and medical relief, while his government announced $10m in emergency aid.
+Susilo Bambang Yudhoyono, Indonesia’s president, has instructed officials to “flood” Padang with aid and medical relief.

-He has been to Padang to oversee the relief effort and “gave a little message, asking people to pray for a miracle to help the city”, said Al Jazeera’s Veronica Pedrosa.
+Yudhoyono, who returned on Thursday from the US where he attended the UN General Assembly, flew to Padang to oversee the relief effort and to ask people to pray for a miracle to help the city.

 The tremor was felt in the Indonesian capital Jakarta, 940km away, and sent frightened office workers streaming out of buildings in Singapore as well as Malaysia’s capital, Kuala Lumpur.

-Padang, the capital of Indonesia’s West Sumatra province, sits on one of the world’s most active fault lines along the so-called Ring of Fire, the same one that cracked off Aceh, at the northern tip of Sumatra, in 2004 to trigger the Indian Ocean tsunami.
+Padang, the capital of Indonesia’s West Sumatra province, sits on one of the world’s most active fault lines along the so-called Ring of Fire.

 Scientists had been warning of a major earthquake in the area for a long time, but the Indonesian government has said it did not have funds for disaster-preparation measures, our correspondent said.